-As at December 31, 2018, the Management team is comprised of 7 members as follows:
+As at 31 January 2020, the Management team is comprised of 8 members as follows:

 No Name Position 1.
 Mr. Pakorn Leopairut President 2.
 Mr. Pakkapol Leopairut Executive Vice President - Accounting and Finance 3.
-Mr. Worawit Lerdbussarakam Senior Vice President - Production 4.
-Mrs. Sirirat Lerthirunrat Assistant Vice President - Petrol and Gas 5.
-Mr. Somkiat Teeratakulpisal Assistant Vice President - Production 6.
-Miss Karuna Permsiripan Manager - Accounting 7.
+Dr. Porakrit Leophairatana Executive Vice President - Production 4.
+Mr. Worawit Lerdbussarakam Senior Vice President - Production 5.
+Mrs. Sirirat Lerthirunrat Assistant Vice President - Petrol and Gas 6.
+Mr. Somkiat Teeratakulpisal Assistant Vice President - Production 7.
+Miss Karuna Permsiripan Manager - Accounting 8.
 Miss Weerawan Larpchaiwut Manager - Finance

-Remarks:

-The Management means the President or the first four executives, following descending in a hierarchical structure.
-All those in equal positions such as four executive management also include executive level in charge of the Accounting or Finance department, who are in the position of Department Manager or higher.
+Remarks: The Management means the President or the first four executives, following in descending order in a hierarchical structure.
+All those in equal positions such as the four management executives also include executives in charge of the Accounting or Finance department, who are in the position of Department Manager or higher.